adamParker96/SaaS_App_Tech_Challenge/apps/backend/src/services/README.md

 ---

-## Step 5: Configuring Load Balancer (Optional)
+## Step 5: Configuring Load Balancer

-If you wish to expose your services via a load balancer:

 1. **Create an Application Load Balancer (ALB)** in the EC2 console.
 2. **Create a target group** for each service (Auth, User, Knowledge Page, File).